renaudcollet/renaudcollet/README.md

 Logs: Nodejs Logs on server are in /var/log/passenger/passenger.log, access with root user

+## Plesk Server errors logs !

+Have a look in /var/log/passenger with root user

 ## Nuxt 3 Minimal Starter

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.